jhivandb/choreo-backstage-sample/plugins/choreo/README.md

-# choreo-ui
+# choreo

-Welcome to the choreo-ui plugin!
+Welcome to the choreo plugin!

 _This plugin was created through the Backstage CLI_

 ## Getting started

-Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/choreo-ui](http://localhost:3000/choreo-ui).
+Your plugin has been added to the example app in this repository, meaning you'll be able to access it by running `yarn start` in the root directory, and then navigating to [/choreo](http://localhost:3000/choreo).

 You can also serve the plugin in isolation by running `yarn start` in the plugin directory.
 This method of serving the plugin provides quicker iteration speed and a faster startup and hot reloads.